Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 🦈 Are there sharks in Portugal?

-Well, first you should know that Portugal is a country rich in marine life.
+First, it is essential to know that Portugal is a country rich in marine life.
 The richest in Europe, in fact.
 And yes, there are around 40 species of sharks there.

 What do they speak in Portugal?